 What is Post Closing Trial Balance?

-Post-Closing Trial Balance is an accuracy check that is done to verify that all debit balances equal all credit balances and hence net balance should be zero.
-The post-closing trial balance presents a list of the accounts and their balances after closing entries have been written and posted in the ledger.
+Post-Closing Trial Balance is an accuracy check to verify that all debit balances equal all credit balances, and hence net balance should be zero.
+It presents a list of accounts and balances after closing entries have been written and posted in the ledger.

-Post-closing trial balance determines whether there are any balances remaining in the permanent accounts after closing entries have been journalized.
-The post-closing trial balance account contains no sales revenue entries, no expense entries, no gain or loss entries etc. since these are determined to be temporary accounts and as part of the closing process, the balances in these are moved to the retained earnings account.
+Also, it determines whether any balances are remaining in the permanent accounts after closing entries have been journalized.
+Since these are determined to be temporary accounts, it contains no sales revenue entries, expense journal entries, no gain or loss entries, etc. As part of the closing process, the balances in these movements to the retained earnings account.

 There are three types of trial balance in accounting.
-They are an unadjusted trial balance, adjusted trial balance and post-closing trial balance.
-All of the above are used to test whether all debits equals all credits.
+They are an unadjusted trial balance, adjusted trial balance, and post-closing trial balance.
+All of the above tests whether all debits equal all credits.

 - The unadjusted trial balance is prepared after entries for transactions have been journalized and posted to the ledger.